Do air purifiers stop hay fever symptoms is a review of a free sample.

 So far, we’ve found the Aqua Perfecta reliable, it’s not too big or too heavy, and it’s extremely simple to use.
 I like that it comes with a three year guarantee.
 This is an expensive appliance, so you need to be sure it’s going to give you a few years of reliable service.

-So on the question of does an air purifier help with hay fever?
+So on the question of do air purifiers stop hay fever?
+Not completely.
+But do they help?
 In our case, yes.